 In some cases you will already have discussed salary (perhaps in the second or third round of interviews).
 But sometimes the salary isn’t brought up until you’ve received the offer.
 Either way, it’s important to be ready with a number.

 Luckily, it’s easy to look up appropriate salaries for various jobs in Sweden.
 Check out www.lonestatistik.se, where you can search by job type, county, age, and level of experience to see what the normal range is.

 Be confident with your salary request (löneanspråk), and be prepared to offer reasons why you deserve that salary.
 Don’t be afraid to reference the market rate.
 Swedes are rational people.
 Keep in mind that you will usually land a couple of thousand kronor below your request – so aim a bit on the high end.

 Preparing for the worst: unemployment

 Now, you may be very good at your job, and the company you work at may be great.
 But sometimes, things don’t work out.

 Even when you do get the job, many positions in Sweden are temporary – for instance summer ‘vikarie’ (substitute) jobs or other substitute positions while a regular employee is on parental leave.

-It's a sort of unemployment insurance that, if you were to lose your job, pays you up to 80 percent of that salary to tide you over until you secure that next job.
+Make sure you sign up to Akademikernas a-kassa, so you’re covered when you’re in between jobs or if you should for some reason suddenly become unemployed.
+It’s a sort of unemployment insurance that, if you were to lose your job, pays you up to 80 percent of that salary to tide you over until you secure a new job.